Home Experience KU KU Online MBA Blog Jobs requiring an MBA: A comprehensive guide

 Long-standing MBA careers that attract a high number of graduates include:

-These areas may involve investment banking and underwriting for governments and corporations, as well as financial services such as commercial banking, insurance, and private equity and wealth management.
-These are competitive fields, and an MBA can increase your ability to get promoted or land a job at a prestigious firm.
+These areas may involve investment banking, underwriting for governments and corporations, and, financial services such as commercial banking, insurance, and private equity and wealth management.
+These are competitive fields; an MBA can increase your ability to get promoted or land a job at a prestigious firm.
 In 2018, around 15 percent of MBA graduates were hired in investment banking and finance, making it one of the most popular choices for candidates with this degree.2

 Consulting

 Companies hire MBA graduates to help them discover new and innovative ways to resolve challenges.
 These consultants offer unique perspectives, using quantitative and qualitative problem-solving skills.
-A successful consultant also needs to be good with people and adept at giving presentations.
+A successful consultant must also be good with people and adept at giving presentations.

 Marketing

 MBA graduates can help businesses run efficiently by unifying people from disparate departments.
-This often requires taking a multi-disciplinary approach to understand all the functions of an organization.
-The ability to gather and interpret data, as well as to work with employees and high-level management, are essential in an operations or business management role.
+This often requires a multi-disciplinary approach to understand all the functions of an organization.
+The ability to gather and interpret data, and work with employees and high-level management, are essential in an operations or business management role.

 The healthcare industry is increasingly complex, requiring administrators to manage and coordinate multi-disciplinary teams of clinical and non-clinical staff.
 For clinical employees who want to move into administrative positions but lack business experience, an MBA can provide the training necessary to ensure career advancement.